veraguido/gv/README.md

 > The goal of GV is to create web services or web sites
 > as fast and robust as possible, following the
-> convention over configuration technique plus market standards.
+> convention over configuration technique, Hexagonal architecture patterns and market standards.

 ### Tech
-Basically all requests are redirected to the index.php inside the public folder, from there the app will start.
+Basically for the web part, all requests are redirected to the index.php inside the public folder, from there the app will start.
+On the other hand there's a bunch of shell scripts to manage the applications / create resources, populate tables, etc.

 gv uses a number of open source projects to work properly.
 Among the architecture, you will find: